bykimpage/DVDeconv/README.md

 When you want to generate bars image under depth-variant image model, refer dataset_variant.m script.
 When you want to generate bars image under depth-invariant image model, refer dataset_invariant.m script.

+### Estimating aberration values
+(main function) DVDeconv/PSFGenerator_GUI/ToFindParameters.m
+(loss function) DVDeconv/PSFGenerator_GUI/myobjfun.m
+When PSF is unknown, aberration values for PSF generation are estimated by referring to the code above.

 ## Demo in the paper
 ### PSFGenerator_GUI
 1. Launch Matlab.